mariajbellido/mariajbellido/README.md

 - Spanish: Native language.
 - English: C1+
 - French: C1
-- Swedish: B2 (Probably, one of my favourite travelling destinations in the world)
+- Swedish: B2 (Sweden 🇸🇪 is probably one of my favourite travelling destinations in the world)
 - Italian: B1+

 I keep on improving my foreign language skills, but in a more "relaxed way".
 I enjoy watching movies, and TV shows in any of the languages I can understand.